unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 **_Ability Score Increase._** Your Intelligence increases by 1

-**_Alignment._** Earthborn tend toward no particular alignment.
+**_Alignment._** Terran tend toward no particular alignment.
 The best and the worst are found among them.

 **_Languages._** You can speak, read, and write English and two extra languages of your choice.